Brant Bjork & the Operators

 Brant Bjork & the Operators is the second solo album by desert rocker Brant Bjork.
 Although titled Brant Bjork and the Operators, Bjork sings and plays most instruments on the album.
 He is joined by friends Mathias Schneeberger and Mario Lalli to lend guitar and vocals.
-This was Duna Records first release.
+The album was Duna Records' first release.

 This album was reissued on vinyl in 2008 as a double LP by Bjork's Low Desert Punk label, and again in 2022 by Bjork's current label, Heavy Psych Sounds Records.

 Track listing

 Reception

 Reviews were mostly positive, with AllMusic declaring "all of the above experiments come off so effortlessly original and organic that despite occasional misfires [...] one has to tip his or her hat to Bjork's purely musical instincts."
 Exclaim! appreciated the quieter and varied nature of the album, as well as promoting it as a "gem that makes the hours wading through musical sewage worth it".